 - Scope of preparation: Which areas should you prepare?

 After learning about the requisite skills and traits, the next step is to prepare for the essentially asked questions.
 The first and foremost is your introduction.
-Interviewers often ask questions like ‘State top five things about you.’
+Interviewers often ask questions like ‘Tell me about yourself’ or ‘State your biggest strength and weakness&rsquo.

-Along with your introduction, you are likely to be enquired about the factual details of your personal information.
+Along with your introduction, you are likely to be enquired about the factual details of your profile.
 These are generally:

 Name Meaning, Surname, City, Parents, Siblings, Something unique in Family, Parents Profession/Family Business, School, College UG/PG if any, Professional Course/CA etc., your current city, native place, State, Any factual personal information mentioned in MBA Application form/essay submitted.